 On every matter determined by a vote of members of the Credit Union, each member aged 16 or over is entitled to vote, however that member has one vote only, irrespective of the number of shares held by that member.
-Interest expense is recognised on an accruals basis for shares.

-Members' shares are secured by an equitable assignment by way of security over the whole of the Credit Union's present and future undertaking, property, assets and revenues, including the proceeds received for the subscription of shares and unpaid share capital (if any).
+Interest Members' shares are secured by an equitable assignment by way of security over the whole of the Credit Union's present and future undertaking, property, assets and revenues, including the proceeds received for the subscription of shares and unpaid share capital (if any).
 The equitable assignment by way of security has been granted in favour of Public Trust ("Supervisor").